Clickbait: Nothin' to See Here

 Noun: "Things I don't like on the Internet.".

 There is little to like about clickbait.
-Clickbait is a headline that generates a momentary rush of excitement that culminates in a rapid letdown.
-It is a corruption of information, a "bait and switch” tactic that leads to the Internet's most insipid websites and faux blogs filled with picture galleries accompanied by short, vapid blurbs of text.
+Clickbait is a headline that generates a momentary rush of excitement that ends in a rapid letdown.
+This “bait and switch” tactic corrupts information, and leads to insipid websites and blogs filled with picture galleries with no content except short, vapid blurbs of text.

-It seems to me that the major problem here is that these print publications are trying Internet marketing with a print business model.
-However, a subscription to a print publication lets you read an issue from cover to cover.
-This is not the expectation of the Internet visitor.
+These print publications are Internet marketing with a print business model.
+A subscription to a print publication lets you read an issue from cover to cover.
+This is not what the Internet visitor requires.
 Internet visitors are following a particular story or researching a particular topic.
-While on a website, another story may catch their attention, but that is likely to be the extent of their visit.
 It is foolish to pay print subscription prices to read an article or two.

-Print media would do well to adopt sales models that are similar to those of stock photo websites.
+Print media would do well to adopt similar sales models to those of stock photo websites.
 Many stock photo shops offer a monthly subscription but also offer the option to buy credits for those photos of interest to you either singly or in lots.
 With a little innovation and adaptation, print media could do the same.

 Please share your thoughts in the comments below.